JuanitaSmith/capstone_movie_recommendation/README.md

 1) Business understanding: Design the scope and flow of the web application.
 2) Data Understanding: Explore data sources available to build the required recommendations.

-First in notebooks: `/notebooks`
+First in notebooks: `/notebooks` <br>
-3) Data Preparation: Gather, wrangle, and analyze the data to prepare it for modeling.
+3) Data Preparation: Gather, wrangle, and analyze the data to prepare it for modeling. <br>
-4) Data modeling: Design and refine recommendation algorithms.
+4) Data modeling: Design and refine recommendation algorithms. <br>
-5) Evaluate the results: How well do we recommend movies to users?
+5) Evaluate the results: How well do we recommend movies to users? <br>

 Transfer notebook code to packages and classes: `/src`
 6) Build pipelines to gather, clean, prepare, and test data